Big Game Bound: Donovan McNabb; HOF running backs Earl Campbell and Tony Dorsett

 The Eagles retired his No. 5.
 The six-time Pro Bowl selection was named to the franchise’s 75th Anniversary Team.
 McNabb later played for Washington and Minnesota.

-We’ll also talk to a pair of Hall of Fame running backs: Earl Campbell and Tony Dorsett.
+We also talked to a pair of Hall of Fame running backs: Earl Campbell and Tony Dorsett.

 Campbell punished defenders over eight seasons with the Houston Oilers and New Orleans Saints.
 He won the MVP award in his rookie season, along with NFL Offensive Player of the Year and NFL Rookie of the Year honors.
 The Heisman winner was the backbone of the Oilers offense during the “Luv Ya Blue” era.